Trinity Church Wedding Procedures

 At least one of the parties must be a baptized Christian, that the ceremony be attended by at least two witnesses, and that the marriage conform to the laws of the State and the Canons of the Church.

 The service must be an Episcopal service performed by an Episcopal priest licensed in the state of Maine.
-It is the policy of Trinity, furthermore, that those married here either be worshippers at Trinity or have the intention tobecome part of a worshipping community and also have affiliations with the York area.
+It is the policy of Trinity, furthermore, that those married here either be worshippers at Trinity or have the intention to become part of a worshipping community and also have affiliations with the York area.
 This provides a context in which the marriage vows have integrity.

 The third step is to reserve the date.
-After Trinity has authorization for the marriage, your date will be reserved when Trinity receives a contriBution of $2,000.
+After Trinity has authorization for the marriage, your date will be reserved when Trinity receives a contribution of $2,000.
 This amount covers the use of the sanctuary, the officiant, and the organist.
 Your tax-deductible check should be sent with your completed registration form to the wedding coordinator.
 A portion of the contribution may be non-refundable.
 In the case of an additional minister, that gratuity is your responsibility.

 If you are planning anything special or unusual, please check with a wedding coordinator ahead of time.

-Altar Flowers: It is a good idea to have your florist with you at the church when planning flowers.
+V. Altar Flowers: It is a good idea to have your florist with you at the church when planning flowers.
 Your florist may use Trinity’s vases on the altar, But these vases may not leave the church.
 Trinity has brass containers in a tall or low style, or you may supply your own.
 Altar flowers may not be higher than the arms of the cross on the altar and no ribbons are allowed.
 The Trinity Service Guild reserves the right to rearrange any flowers that do not conform to these rules.

-Many couples contriBute their wedding altar flowers to the church for the next Sunday’s service.
+Many couples contribute their wedding altar flowers to the church for the next Sunday’s service.
 This is a lovely gesture and much appreciated.
 If you would like to contribute your altar flowers, please let us know on the registration form.
 Weddings that go past 6:00 pm must donate the flowers for the Sunday morning service.

-Other Decorations: Flower arrangements can also be on the chancel steps, on the windowsills, or in the vestibule.
+VI.
+Flowers and Other Decorations: Flower arrangements can also be on the chancel steps, on the windowsills, or in the vestibule.
 Flowers and bows may be used to mark pews, But no tape or nails may be used.
 Rice, confetti, rose petals, and similar items are not allowed in the church or on the grounds.
 If you would like a white runner down the aisle, your florist may supply one.

 Delivery and Removal: Please arrange a time with the wedding coordinator to open the church for the delivery of the flowers by the florist before the ceremony.
 Please also make arrangements for removal of flowers directly after the ceremony.

-VI.
+VII.
 Other Details

 A wedding is a joyful time.
 Careful planning helps prevent last-minute stress and unnecessary problems.
 The following requests will help us all in making the service as happy an occasion as possible for you as well as all the Trinity Church volunteers who are assisting you.

 Please have the wedding party Be PROMPT for both the rehearsal and service.
-Ushers should bring programs (if using) and be at the church at least 45 minutes Before the ceremony to seat guests.
+Ushers should bring programs (if using) and be at the church at least 45 minutes before the ceremony to seat guests.

 Photographs and Videotapes – Marriage is a sacrament.
 Marring the solemnity and dignity of the occasion by a camera flash or a photographer trying to get into a better position for a picture is not allowed.